How to kill weeds without killing grass is one of the most frequently asked lawn care questions.

 Spot spraying with a selective broadleaf herbicide (weed killer for lawns) is a good way to kill your weeds without damaging your lawn.

-Common brands that can be found in garden centers, home improvement stores or purchased online at sites such as Do Your Own Pest Control include:
+Common brands that can be found in garden centers, home improvement stores or purchased online at sites such as:

 Using a preemergence herbicide – commonly called “Crabgrass Preventer” – will keep weed seeds from growing.
 These need to be applied in the spring before weed seeds germinate.